valkey-io/valkey-doc/topics/tls.md

 ### Client certificate authentication

-By default, Valkey uses mutual TLS and requires clients to present with a valid certificate verified against trusted root CAs configured via `tls-ca-cert-file` or `tls-ca-cert-dir`.
+By default, Valkey uses mutual TLS and requires clients to present a valid certificate verified against trusted root CAs configured via `tls-ca-cert-file` or `tls-ca-cert-dir`.
 You may use `tls-auth-clients no` to disable client authentication.